Interview With James Dooley

 The biggest drawback of being a racehorse owner is the expense, to keep the horse in training and the general upkeep fees can be costly.
 I certainly would not advise anyone to enter racehorse ownership if they solely doing so to make a profit.
 In my limited experience, I would say you won't!

-However, as I've mentioned this journey for me is all about "making memories" which money can't buy.
+However, as I've mentioned this journey for me is all about "making memories" that money can't buy.
 I only invest what I can afford to lose and every time I go to the races with my family and friends it feels like money well spent.

 I'm naturally a positive person so I don't really see many drawbacks, although it can be disappointing if one of your horses runs below form, however, as long as they come back safe and sound from the races you can't ask for anything more than that.